 This Apple Cider Chicken Skillet is the best fall chicken recipe!
 The crispy tender chicken thighs baked in sweet apple cider make an amazing one-pan dinner for the family.
 Paleo, gluten-free, and whole30 friendly, this healthy one pan chicken skillet recipe is a must-have for this fall season.

-It can’t get more perfect when sweet and spicy apple cider used in a fall chicken recipe.
+It can’t get more perfect when sweet and spicy apple cider is used in a fall chicken recipe.

-Tom and I love the tender, juicy, and crispy chicken thighs baked in a creamy apple cider dijon sauce mixed with chunks of apples, carrots and sweet potatoes.
+Tom and I love the tender, juicy, and crispy chicken thighs baked in a creamy apple cider dijon sauce mixed with chunks of apples, carrots, and sweet potatoes.

 Even better?
-This One pan skillet chicken recipe is so easy to make.
+This One-pan skillet chicken recipe is so easy to make.

 Before I get into it, don’t forget to try some other healthy fall recipes that I know you are going to love: